Linuxfabrik/lfops/roles/sshd/README.md

 # Ansible Role linuxfabrik.lfops.sshd

 This role ensures that sshd is configured.
+Do not apply this role if you want to configure Crypto Policies via [linuxfabrik.lfops.crypto_policy](https://github.com/Linuxfabrik/lfops/tree/main/roles/crypto_policy) (using Crypto Policies is recommended).

 Tested on